Divorce is always a dreaded outcome for any married couple. However, things get tougher and messier when children are involved.

 When is relationship counseling needed?

-Relationship counselling Melbourne should be considered but can be a very tricky issue.
+Relationship counselling should be considered but can be a very tricky issue.
 Some relationship counsellors say counselling should not include both parents because it is artificial, and can cause children to believe or to fantasise that their parents will get back together.

 Alternatively, there are relationship counsellors who believe counselling sessions should be flexible enough to involve everyone in various combinations, but not to involve children unless absolutely necessary.